BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 327. ### How do you avoid receiving postMessages from attackers

-     Since the listener listens for any message, an attacker can trick the application by sending a message from the attacker’s origin, which gives an impression that the receiver received the message from the actual sender’s window.
-You can avoid this issue by validating the origin of the message on the receiver's end using the “message.origin” attribute.
+     Since the listener listens for any message, an attacker can trick the application by sending a message from the attacker's origin, which gives an impression that the receiver received the message from the actual sender's window.
+You can avoid this issue by validating the origin of the message on the receiver's end using the "message.origin" attribute.
 For examples, let's check the sender's origin [http://www.some-sender.com](http://www.some-sender.com) on receiver side [www.some-receiver.com](www.some-receiver.com),

      ```javascript
      //Listener on http://www.some-receiver.com/